 - La Crosse County is a politically vibrant area demonstrated by high voter turnout; in the 2016 presidential election voter turnout was over 82%.

-generated at the County landfill provides energy to the Gundersen Health System Onalaska campus, the only 100% energy independent health campus in the nation.
-The county’s waste to energy program creates energy for 10,000 homes
+at the County landfill provides energy to the Gundersen Health System Onalaska campus, the only 100% energy independent health campus in the nation.
+The county’s waste to energy program creates energy for 10,000 homes and diverts more

 - Through alternative fuel production, La Crosse County produces at least twice as much fuel as it uses through the Waste-to-Energy and Gas-to-Energy Programs.